wp-plugins/simple-bar/readme.txt

 <a href="http://web-settler.com/notification-bar/">Get Premium Version</a>

+NOTE : Some features mentioned above are not available in free version you can access them purchasing premium version.

 == Installation ==
 * Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.